zoylendt/zoylendt.github.io/content/Selfhosted/Multiple jDownloader2 instances behind VPN.md

 	- (optional) Set speed limit.
 I noticed that all containers connected to vpn containers might become unresponsive if all download simultaneously with a very high rate.
 - Settings -> Plugins
 	- ...
+- Settings -> Extension Manager
+	- Install "Folder Watch" and enable it.
 - Settings -> Archive Extractor
-	- ...
+	- Disable the extension.
 - Settings -> Professional settings
 	- ...
 - Click "JD restart" (under Settings -> General) to make sure your settings got saved.
 Recent setting changes might get lost if a container is stopped/restarted through the docker cli.
 - Proceed the same way with your other new instances.

-# - Olivetin configuration
+## - Olivetin configuration

 Open the `vscode` container's WebUI, navigate the explorer to `/mnt/olivetin_config`, create a new file called `config.yaml` (next to `installation-id.txt`) with the content